Inference Time Policy Optimization for Offline RL with Differentiable World Models: Introduction

-In contrast, in the Markovian model, the one-step transition dynamics $P(s' \mid s,a)$ and reward function $r(s,a)$ are local objects: they depend only on the current state-action pair, rather than on long-horizon estimates, and are independent of whatever policy is being deployed.
+In the Markovian model, the one-step transition dynamics $P(s' \mid s,a)$ and reward function $r(s,a)$ are \textit{local objects}: they depend only on the current state-action pair, rather than on long-horizon estimates, and are independent of whatever policy is being deployed.
 This fact motivates a different approach: learn world models of $P$ and $r$ from offline data and use these learned functions at inference time to formulate policy.
 The link between $P$ and $r$ and a corresponding optimal policy is provided by Model Predictive Control (MPC) \citep{CamachoBordons2007MPC,RawlingsMayneDiehl2017MPC}.
 Conventional MPC optimizes action sequences over rolled-out short-horizon trajectories defined by the function $P$, thus implicitly generating a policy.
-We use MPC in a different way, using information gathered from the rollout simulations to update the parameters that define our policy.
+We use MPC in a different way, using information gathered from the rollout simulations to update the parameters that define our policy, and not to merely find the best action sequence.
 In this way, the initial policy learned from the offline data is updated continuously during deployment as new information is gathered about the system.
 See Figure~\ref{fig:mpc_dwm_flow} for a visual overview and Section~\ref{sec:MPCwDWM} for a detailed description of our method.
+We now outline our main contributions. \begin{greenboxheadless} \begin{squishenumerate} \item We introduce \emph{MPC with a Differentiable World Model} (MPCwDWM), an inference-time adaptation framework for offline RL.
+The world model consists of a learned generative state-transition sampler, a reward model, and a terminal-value function, all differentiable in the policy parameters (Section~\ref{sec:worldModel}). \item Building on this pipeline, we perform inference-time \emph{policy-parameter} updates by backpropagating through imagined rollouts to refine the baseline policy before each action.
+This contrasts with prior MPC and gradient-based-planning methods that optimize action sequences while leaving the policy fixed (Section~\ref{sec:MPCwDWM}). \item We evaluate on D4RL continuous-control benchmarks~\citep{fu2020d4rl} (18 MuJoCo locomotion and 6 AntMaze datasets), showing consistent gains over strong offline RL baselines (Section~\ref{sec:exp}). \item To address the compute requirements of diffusion unrolling and BPTT, we propose \emph{FlowMPC}, a one-step MeanFlow variant of the transition sampler that recovers much of the gain at a fraction of the compute (Section~\ref{sec:flowmpc}).